RetroDriven/Pocket_Updater/README.md

 #### Download Roms/Bios
 This gives you the option to Check/Download the required Arcade Roms and Core Bios files.

-#### Preserve Core Images
+#### Preserve Platforms
-This guves you the option to keep any custom Core Images that you are using vs. the Stock Core Images.
+This gives you the option to keep any custom Core Images that you are using vs. the Stock Core Images.
+It will also preserve the entire Platforms folder which includes Core Names and Categories.

+#### Download Pre-Release Cores
+This gives you the option to Download any pre-release Cores.
+These Cores are typically beta/testing and likely to have some bugs.

 #### GitHub Token
 This is an Optional Setting.
 If you're running up against the rate limit with the GitHub API, you can provide your Personal Access Token to resolve this issue.

-There will be more **Settings** coming soon.....

 ## Update Log ##